 5. “Our customers must apply to join our CAB program”: One CAB manager admitted that her CAB included free travel junkets that had her customers clambering to join.
 As such, her company’s solution was to put membership in the hands of their customers, leading to inevitable disappointment for those not selected to join.
 Instead, we recommend CAB members be carefully defined, nominated, prioritized and recruited in the proper manner to obtain a balanced, ideal membership for optimal results.

 While there are certainly many ways of managing a CAB program, best practices have emerged that lead to the best results for companies that are committed to them.
 CAB managers who admit their programs are going less than well frequently have made some odd choices – often at the direction of their senior management.
-If you’re one that could use the help of experts to make needed improvements – and communicate these directly to your executives – give us a call.
+If you’re one that could use the help of experts to make needed improvements – and communicate these directly to your executives – give us a call to schedule a free consultation.